vikineema/wapordl/README.md

 # WaPORDL

-This package allows users to download data from the WaPOR3 dataset as spatially aggregated timeseries or as spatial data clipped to a bounding-box or shapefile.
+Download data from the WaPOR3 dataset as spatially aggregated timeseries or as spatial data clipped to a bounding-box or shapefile.

 ## Installation